Filmfare Awards South 2018(Tamil): Here’s The Winners’ List

 - Box Office Chart (Oct 30 – Nov 5): Did Villain Pass The Big Test?

 The year 2017 was a rather good one for Tamil cinema.
 On one hand, highly ambitious films like Vivegam and Mersal did reasonably well at the box office much to the delight of the masses.
-On the other hand, the relatively low-budget drama Aramm too managed to find an audience.
+On the other hand, the relatively low-budget drama Aramm too, managed to find an audience.

-The year also saw established stars like Vijay and Ajith Kumar continue their dominance at the Box Office.
+The year also saw established stars like Vijay and Ajith Kumar continue their dominance at the box office.
 However, at the same time, 2017 also proved to the year in which a powerhouse performer like Vijay Sethupathi finally got his due.

 The Filmfare Awards South 2018 were held on June 16.
 And, needless to say, the award ceremony served as the ideal platform to honour the top achievers of 2017.
-When all was said and done, the cream of industry walked away with the spoils
+When all was said and done, the cream of industry walked away with the spoils.

 Best Film- Aramm

 The hard-hitting Aramm was adjudged the ‘Best Film' and this created a buzz amongst the fans.
-It has been directed by Gopi Nainar and features Nayanthara in the lead.
+It has been directed by Gopi Nainar and featured Nayanthara in the lead.

 Best Director- Pushkar-Gayathri(Vikram Vedha)

-Pushkar-Gayathri bagged the this award for their sleeper hit Vikram Vedha which features Madhavan and Vijay Sethupathi in the lead.
+Pushkar-Gayathri bagged the award for their sleeper hit Vikram Vedha which features Madhavan and Vijay Sethupathi in the lead.

 Best Actor In A Leading Role- Vijay Sethupathi(Vikram Vedha)